duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Check: Both yout duckiebot and your laptop are connected to the same, stable network

+Check: You have a laptop with ROS installed to visualize the output of the pipeline.

 ### Demo setup {#demo-visualodometry-setup}

 Either using Portainer or manually from a terminal, start both `ros-picam`,